|CNY Hiking HOME PAGE||Northwestern Adirondacks||Hiking in St Lawrence County|

 The 26,702 acre Aldrich Pond Wild Forest is located in the Northwestern Adirondacks, southwest of the small hamlet of Star Lake and west of Cranberry Lake.
 The area does not get as many visitors as other areas, but is popular with those who enjoy primitive camping.
 There are a few hiking/biking trails and a few bushwhack opportunities.

-The Skeeter Lake Lean To is also located near the lake.
-Streeter Lake is the most popular destination within this wild forest.
 Round Lake is also a popular hike in this remote area.
 We also suggest exploring Greenwood Creek State Forest, which is located close by off NY 3 just outside of Adirondack Park.
 There is a list of destinations, a few pictures and a few maps below.
 Two of the maps are courtesy of Andy Arthur from AndyArthur.org.
+We suggest checking out Adirondack Trail Guide - Western Region and Old Forge, Oswegatchie: Adirondack Park (National Geographic Trails Illustrated Map) to help you plan your Adirondack hiking adventure.

 Destinations in Aldrich Pond Wild Forest